OpenChemistry/tomvizdocs/docs/operator.md

 In the operator Python code, results and child data sets are set in a dictionary returned by the `transform` function.
-This dictionary consists of key/value pairs where the name is the `name` value of the result or child dataset and the value is the result or child data object.
-Results and child data objects are datasets created in the Python operator code.
+This dictionary consists of key/value pairs where the name is the `name` value of the result or child dataset and the value is the result or child dataset.
+Results and child datasets are created in the Python operator code.

 ### Command line execution of pipeline